 Engineering design search and optimisation is also a data intensive process.
 Data may be generated at different locations with different characteristics.
 It is often necessary for a design engineer to access a collection of data produced by design and optimisation processes to make design decisions, perform further analysis and carry out post-processing.
 Databases are valuable to expose the state of the design process to context sensitive design advisers, allowing them to provide dynamic advice to the user.
+They may also be used as a resource which can be mined to improve the design process.
 Databases therefore play an essential role in our architecture, where it is important to capture the process of how results are obtained in addition to storing the results themselves.

-The Geodise project [2] aims to aid the engineer in the design process by making available a suite of intelligent design optimisation and search tools, CAD packages, mesh generation tools, and CFD analysis packages integrated with distributed Grid-enabled computing, analysis, data, and knowledge resources.
-Facilitating the use of such design search tools requires the integration of intelligent design advisers, which are able to support the engineer throughout the design process by providing ontology services, annotation services, and context sensitive advice based on the states of the computation.
+The Geodise project [18] aims to aid the engineer in the design process by making available a suite of intelligent design optimisation and search tools, CAD packages, mesh generation tools, and CFD analysis packages integrated with distributed Grid-enabled computing, analysis, data and knowledge resources.
+Facilitating the use of such design search tools requires the integration of intelligent design advisers, which are able to support the engineer throughout the design process by providing ontology services, annotation services, and context sensitive advice based on the state of the computation.

-A problem solving environment (PSE) provides the user a complete and integrated environment for problem composition, solution, and analysis [3].
+A problem solving environment (PSE) provides the user a complete and integrated environment for problem composition, solution, and analysis [14].
 PSEs exist for numerous application areas, such as the solution of partial differential equations, scientific visualisation, and computational chemistry.
-Various parts of the design search and optimisation process can be integrated as a PSE to aid the design engineer during tedious steps.
-Graphical components with drag-and-drop capabilities can ease the involvement of a novice design engineer; on the other hand, an expert user might require more flexibility which can only be provided through direct access to a scripting language.
+Various parts of the design search and optimisation process can be integrated as a PSE to aid the design engineer.
+Graphical components with drag-and-drop capabilities can ease the involvement of a novice design engineer; on the other hand, an expert user may require more flexibility which can only be provided through direct access to a scripting language.
+Additionally, the environment should provide an intuitive interface to the available resources.

 All these objectives impose a number of requirements upon our choice of environment.
-The environment should provide an intuitive interface to the available Grid resources.
-A Grid-enabled PSE abstracts the complexities of accessing Grid resources by providing a complete suite of high level tools designed to tackle a particular problem area [4].
-There are various ongoing projects for Grid-enabled PSEs, for example, Nimrod/G [5] is a tool that facilitates parameter studies over computational Grids, and Triana [6] is a graphical programming environment which abstracts the complexities of composing distributed workflows.
+A Gridenabled PSE abstracts the complexities of accessing Grid resources by providing a complete suite of high level tools designed to tackle a particular problem area [10].
+There are various ongoing projects for Grid-enabled PSEs, for example, Nimrod/G [2] is a tool that facilitates parameter studies over computational Grids, and Triana [23] is a graphical programming environment which abstracts the complexities of composing distributed workflows.

 Whilst it is possible to reduce the complexity of the technologies faced by the user, it is important that the environment chosen has the flexibility to tackle the subtleties of a wide range of workflows within the problem domain.
-A previous prototype [7] that consisted of a wizard style web portal that guided the user through design optimisation problems was useful.
+A previous prototype [6] that consisted of a wizard style web portal that guided the user through design optimisation problems was useful.
 However, it proved to be inflexible, because it failed to provide the user with the ability to re-use and re-compose workflows for large-scale problems.
 The complexity and variation of the workflows involved in typical design processes mean that a scriptable environment where the user can tailor workflows to the task in hand is valuable.